jjdenis/eve-restangular-demo/README.md

 >
 >  HTH"

-That logging is what I am studying now.
+That logging is what I am studying now, so I submitted a question to http://librelist.com/browser/flask/

+And I already got my first answer!